 - Finally, at midnight, end your night by watching the Hocus Pocus Villain Spectacular.
 This is the last of 3 or 4 showings for the night, and should therefore be pretty empty and easy to enjoy.

-Every treat location at the party has the same treat options.
+Every treat location at the party has the same treat options (except for one “hidden” location this year – more on that later!).
 You don’t need to visit many of them unless you plan on eating your weight in sugar over the next few weeks.
 But, it does pay to have a savvy strategy to get as much candy as possible with as little walking and waiting as possible.

-Part one of the strategy is to wait until after 10 pm.
+Part one of the strategy is to wait until after 10 pm if you’d like.
 Everyone else will have already loaded up their treat bags at that point, so the lines at the trick-or-treat locations will be almost non-existent.
 Easy.
+But if you’d rather not wait – treat locations are using scoops and moving quickly this year, so even if you start gathering treats at the beginning of the party, you won’t spend too much time in line.

 Not-So-Scary Strategy Summary

 - 4 – 8:30 pm: Do the rides!
-Suggested order: Jungle Cruise, Pirates of the Caribbean, Splash Mountain, Big Thunder Mountain Railroad, Haunted Mansion, Seven Dwarfs Mine Train, Buzz Lightyear, PeopleMover, Space Mountain.
+Suggested order: Jungle Cruise, Pirates of the Caribbean, Big Thunder Mountain Railroad, Peter Pan’s Flight, Seven Dwarfs Mine Train, Buzz Lightyear, PeopleMover, Space Mountain.
 Phew!

 - 8:30 – 10:30 pm: Boo to You Parade and Not-So-Spooky Spectacular